Dear Henry, my firstborn. In about a month, you’re going to become a big brother. You’ve had me and your Daddy to yourself for 27 months now. You’re

 Don’t think that having another baby changes the way we feel about you though.
 It absolutely won’t.
 You made me a Mummy.
 You were the first to call me Mummy, to fill my heart with a love I didn’t think was possible and to show me how simple yet fulfilling life can be.
 I became a better person the day you were born and I promised you that I would strive to be the best Mummy and to protect you for as long as I live.
 You become a big brother won’t make me love you any less.
 In fact, I’ll love you more.
 Even now, when you tell me that Archie is in my tummy and you kiss him, makes my heart swell with pride.

-Obviously you’re going to argue because that’s what siblings do.
+Obviously, you’re going to argue because that’s what siblings do.
 I still argue with Uncle Pippy and Auntie Strawberry now..but that doesn’t mean I don’t love them or wouldn’t protect them.
 It just means that we disagree and that’s OK.
-We’ve all got each others backs, in everything.
-And that’s all I’ll ask from you both.
+We’ve all got each

 I have two arms so don’t feel like you can’t come for a cuddle when I’m feeding Archie or he’s sleeping on me.
 I want to cuddle both my babies at the same time.
 We’ll still do things together, just Mummy and Henry and we’ll do things as a family.
 Having a second baby will change things of course..but only for the better.